Retirement: So many questions and so many options.

 8) Ecuador – Retire comfortably on $1,000 per month

 The countries bus and train system is very good.
 This reduces the need for a personal car.
-And the weather and scenery is breath taking.
+And the weather and scenery are breath taking.

 7) Mexico – Retire comfortably on $2,000 per month